 Individual Charcuterie Boards: perfect for entertaining or for date night, full of ideas for cheeses, meats, fruits, sweets and more.

-These individual charcuterie boards are perfect for entertaining.
+These individual charcuterie boards are perfect for entertaining, a fun addition to any special occasions, or just for the perfect night in.
 Especially during these strange times, sharing a large charcuterie board, with everyone reaching for their favourites doesn’t feel the safest.
-These boards are perfect for ensuring no one is accidentally sharing germs along with cheese.
-Perfect for a social distanced visit with friends, or any time.
+These boards are a great way of ensuring no one is accidentally sharing germs along with cheese.

 These are also the perfect idea for date night.
 A special treat for someone special.